Operation Round Up

 Members of the Walton Electric Trust Board are named by Walton EMC’s Board of Directors.
 Each co-op board member selects a trust board member from the district he or she represents.

-The trust board volunteers many hours to make sure Operation Round Up funds are spent in the most responsible way.
+Board members volunteer many hours to make sure Operation Round Up funds are spent in the most responsible way.

 Here are recent individuals and groups in Walton EMC’s 10-county service area that have benefited from Round Up funds: